solo-io/gloo/docs/content/installation/knative/_index.md

 ### Installing on Kubernetes with `glooctl`

 Using `glooctl` will install Knative Serving components to the `knative-serving` namespace if it does not already exist in your cluster and install Gloo Edge's Knative Ingress.
 The Knative installation is a modified version of the Knative Serving manifest with the dependencies on Istio removed.

+If you will be installing Gloo Edge Knative Ingress on a cluster that already has the Knative Serving components deployed, you can use the flag `--install-knative=false` to skip the Knative installation.
+More details can be found in the [Knative installation guide](https://knative.dev/docs/install/any-kubernetes-cluster/).

 Once your Kubernetes cluster is up and running, run the following command to deploy the Gloo Edge Ingress to the `gloo-system` namespace and Knative-Serving components to the `knative-serving` namespace: